michaelkotlyar/FullFeatureX/README.md

 # FullFeatureX
 This is just another NodeJS Application that acts as a starter template.
 However, **I wouldn't officially consider it a starter template**.
 It still has many bugs and blank areas in it.
 And I have many more features I want to add to it.
-But since it's publically available, I may as well promote it as such.
+But since it's publicly available, I may as well promote it as such.

 This project is mostly made for my personal use - to learn and condition myself for NodeJS development. **I have no clue if anyone will find this useful**.
 If you happen to want to use this, then by all means use it!
 But **be warned**.
 It's still a work in progress and may be a bit confusing to configure, for I have not put in much thought into the whole structure of the app.

 ## Features
 When I wanted to create this app, I wanted to implement many things that social media websites have - mainly user authentication and media storage.
-This meant I would have much better knowledge of large scale apps and at the end of it, I would have a product that would only need some added context for it to go live.
+This meant I would have much better knowledge of large scale apps.
+And by the end of it, I would have a product that would only need some added context for it to go live.

 ### *Current* feature list
 - Database connection